Jane Cameron

-Jane Cameron (born 29 November 1975) is an English actress, known for her roles as Sophie Wright in the ITV soap opera Emmerdale and as Ms. Templeman in the BBC children's show M.I.High.
+Jane Cameron (born 29 November 1974) is an English actress, known for her roles as Sophie Wright in the ITV soap opera Emmerdale and as Ms. Templeman in the BBC children's show M.I.High.
 In 2011–12, she appeared on EastEnders as Sophie for four episodes.

 Early and personal life

-Cameron was born in Yorkshire.
+Cameron was born in Yorkshire and attended Ilkley Grammar School.
 In 1998, she, her mother, and her stepfather were involved in a car accident.
 Her stepfather Steven Wood was driving the car with Jane and her mother inside, when it collided with Melanie Powell, 20, a friend of Jane's younger brother.
 The two cars crashed into a field near Menwith Hill, Harrogate, North Yorkshire at an unlit junction.
 All of the passengers in Wood's car survived, suffering minor bruises, but Powell, who worked in Bradford, and was driving home to see her boyfriend, died.